 FRENCH WHISKEY (Surprisingly Popular French Apéritif drink In France)

-France may be best known for its wine heritage but it may surprise you to learn that France, not the US, UK, Ireland, Scotland or Japan consumes the most whiskey per capita in the world.
+France may be best known for its wine, but it may surprise you that France, not the US, UK, Ireland, Scotland or Japan, consumes the most whiskey per capita in the world.

-The top 7 whiskey distilleries, all located in the western region of France are, Glann Ar Mor, Distillerie des Mehnirs, Distillerie de la Mine d’Or, Naguelann, Distillerie de la Piautre, La Roche aux Fées, and Warenghem.
+The top 7 whiskey distilleries, all located in the western region of France, are Glann Ar Mor, Distillerie des Menhirs, Distillerie de la Mine d’Or, Naguelann, Distillerie de la Piautre, La Roche aux Fées, and Warenghem.

 When choosing a whiskey for L’apéro as an aperitif drink, choose one that is light.
 Heavier or hard whiskeys are best suited for after a meal or with a dessert.